The transformation of becoming more like Jesus is called "sanctification."

 At FCCM, we have many opportunities to help you on this walk.

-8:45 - Discipleship class is in the Fellowship Hall with teacher Mark Black.
+8:30 - Discipleship class is in the Fellowship Hall with teacher Mark Black (or sometimes an elder).
 This class will focus on what it means to be a follower of Jesus.
 Whether you're a new believer or have been a Christ-follower for decades, there's something for everyone.
 Each class is a different topic, so you can join in any time.
-The current series will end in mid-January and then the class will begin again in February.

-11:30 - Bereans class is in Room 2 with teachers Mark Black & Troy Vincent.
+10:45 - Bereans class is in the Fellowship Hall with teacher Mark Black.

 In the book of Acts, we see the early church doing life together in homes and in the temple courts.
 These early small groups worshiped together, ate meals together, took communion together, prayed together, learned together, bore each other's burdens together, and spread the Gospel together.
 It was a way of life.